matsuand/docs.docker.jp/compose/rails.md

 sudo chown -R $USER:$USER .
 ```

+{% comment %}
 If you are running Docker on Mac or Windows, you should already have ownership
 of all files, including those generated by `rails new`.
+{% endcomment %}
+If you are running Docker on Mac or Windows, you should already have ownership
+of all files, including those generated by `rails new`.

+{% comment %}
+Now that you’ve got a new Gemfile, you need to build the image again.
+(This, and
+changes to the `Gemfile` or the Dockerfile, should be the only times you’ll need
+to rebuild.)
+{% endcomment %}
 Now that you’ve got a new Gemfile, you need to build the image again.
 (This, and
 changes to the `Gemfile` or the Dockerfile, should be the only times you’ll need
 to rebuild.)